ThanatosShinji/onnx-tool/README_CN.md

 ## Known Issues
 * Loop op is not supported
-* Compute Graph has some issues with BEVFomer
-* Weight Compression needs depth-first search strategy
+* Activation Compression is not optimum

 ---